Asymptotically optimum estimation of a probability in inverse binomial sampling under general loss functions: Preliminaries

 The set of all functions from $\{\nnum, \nnum+1, \nnum+2,\ldots\}$ to $\mathbb R^+$ is denoted as $\Fe$.
 A \emph{non-randomized estimator} $\hatvap$ is defined as $\hatvap = \fest(\vanden)$, with $\fest \in \Fe$.
 A \emph{randomized estimator} is a positive random variable $\hatvap$ whose distribution depends on the value of $\vanden$.
 The distribution function of $\hatvap$ conditioned on $\vanden = \nden$ will be denoted as $\Pi_\nden$.
 The randomized estimator is completely specified by the functions $\Pi_\nden$, $\nden \geq \nnum$.
 Denoting by $\FeA$ the class of all functions from $\{\nnum, \nnum+1, \nnum+2,\ldots\}$ to the set of distribution functions, a randomized estimator is defined by a function $\festa \in \FeA$ that to each $\nden$ assigns $\Pi_\nden$.
 Clearly, non-randomized estimators form a subset of the class of randomized estimators.
 Throughout the paper, when referring to an arbitrary estimator without specifying its type, the general class of randomized estimators (including non-randomized ones) will be meant.

 The risk will be explicitly denoted in the sequel as a function of $p$, that is, $\risk(p)$.
 For a non-randomized estimator defined by $\fest \in \Fe$, the risk $\risk(p)$ is given by

-Depending on $L$, $\fest$ and $p$, this series may be convergent or not.
-In particular, boundedness of $\fest$ is sufficient to ensure that the series converges for all $L$ satisfying Assumptions~\ref{assum: L var acot}--\ref{assum: L cota O} and for all $p$.
+Depending on $L$, $\fest$ and $p$, this series may be convergent or not; however, boundedness of $\fest$ is sufficient to ensure that the series converges for all $L$ satisfying Assumptions~\ref{assum: L var acot}--\ref{assum: L cota O} and for all $p$.
 In general, for possibly randomized estimators,

 where the integral is defined in the Lebesgue-Stieltjes sense.
 Assumptions~\ref{assum: L var acot}--\ref{assum: L cota O} assure that this integral always exists; however, it may be finite or infinite.
-Besides, even if it is finite for a given $p$ and for all $\nden$, the series in \eqref{eq: risk gen} does not necessarily converge.
-According to this, for an arbitrary estimator and $p$ given, $\risk(p)$ may be finite or infinite; however, there exist estimators that have a finite risk for all $p$.
+Besides, even if it is finite for a given $p$ and for all $\nden$, the series in \eqref{eq: risk gen} does not necessarily converge for that $p$.
+According to this, for an arbitrary estimator and for $p$ given, $\risk(p)$ may be finite or infinite; however, there exist estimators that have a finite risk for all $p$.